-Do you ever avoid taking your acute migraine medication or wait until the pain becomes unbearable?
-If you answered yes to either of these questions, you’re not alone.
-In a 2003 survey, around 67 percent of people with migraine reported delaying or avoiding taking a prescription migraine medication because of concerns about adverse effects, or side effects.1
+Choosing to take your prescribed acute migraine medication might not be your first approach to managing life with migraine.
+Your medications may have unwanted side effects or interfere with your daily routine.
+If you relate to this sentiment, you’re not alone.
+In a 2003 survey, around 67 percent of people with migraine reported delaying or avoiding taking their prescription acute medications due to concerns about adverse effects or side effects.1

 If you have hesitated to take your acute migraine medication or chosen not to take it altogether, there are some important facts you should know.
 This article will cover the basics.
 It’s important to voice any questions or concerns you have about your migraine medication to your health care provider.
 They can help explain major factors about acute migraine medications, such as their risks and benefits, how they work, and what you can expect when taking them.